redis/redis-doc/topics/data-types-intro.md

 Basically we can summarize the behavior with three rules:

-1. When we add an element to an aggregate data type, if the target key does not exist, an empty aggregate data type is crated before adding the element.
+1. When we add an element to an aggregate data type, if the target key does not exist, an empty aggregate data type is created before adding the element.
 2. When we remove elements from an aggregate data type, if the value remains empty, the key is automatically destroyed.
 3. Calling a read-only command such as `LLEN` (which returns the length of the list), or a write command removing elements, with an empty key, always produces the same result as if the key is holding an empty aggregate type of the type the command expects to find.